adrinux/HuMC/README.md

 Add a post commit script to your git repository that deploys code from the staging branch to a staging site and ditto for production.

-(TODO: Add an example post-commit script to the repository and document this in more detail.
+(TODO: Link to my Momod project as an example of automated deployment setup.
 [Issue here](https://github.com/adrinux/HuMC/issues/72).)

 ## List of available hum commands